Redacted-Games-LLC/Merchant-Empires/README.md

     **Note:** There is no data to insert into user schema.

-5. Get ahold of a game package containing ships, goods, and weapons.<br>
+5. Get hold of a game package containing ships, goods, and weapons.<br>
 You can get one from the official Merchant Empires by [Redacted] Games LLC at the following link:

     https://www.dropbox.com/s/yaa6ffjbssu9279/round1_rel1.zip?dl=0